 The roast of the beans will be a major factor in the taste of your coffee.
 French Roast and many Starbucks coffees are made of beans that have been roasted to a dark color, giving the coffee an intense taste.
 It is a roaster’s task to bring out a bean’s characteristics through an appropriate roast level.

-The brewing method is another major determinant in how a coffee will taste.
+The brewing method is another major determinant of how a coffee will taste.
 Several of us at INeedCoffee prefer the French Press method of coffee-making.
 This holds especially when the aim is to distinguish between the nuances of taste in different coffee beans.
 Other methods may produce a “cleaner” coffee with less sediment, but no other method will convey the unfiltered impact of a coffee bean’s flavor than a French Press.

 Furthermore, differences in bean taste will usually be more evident in the absence of any creamer or sweetener.
 While I often enjoy sugar in my coffee, I find a pressed, unenhanced cup is the best way to experience a bean’s truest nature.

-“Every stop on the way from coffee plantation, how the coffee is harvested, processed, and stored will affect the end result,” said Paul Manning, the owner of Kill Devil Coffee Roasters, housed at Front Porch.
+“Every stop on the way from the coffee plantation, how the coffee is harvested, processed, and stored will affect the end result,” said Paul Manning, the owner of Kill Devil Coffee Roasters, housed at Front Porch.
 “Of course, the roasting process ultimately determines many of the final characteristics, but you will never get good results if the raw materials (unroasted beans) are not up to the task”

 Sure enough, the region still matters.
 Different countries – and sometimes different regions in the same country – can produce coffee beans whose flavor cannot be imitated anywhere else.
 Below are some of the most popular types of coffee beans, and some general characteristics of the beans from these regions.

 Perhaps the first nation that jumps to a coffee lover’s mind, Colombia remains a coffee-producing giant in both quantity and quality.
 Colombian Supremo takes moderation to excellence.
 Colombia’s best beans are moderate in acidity and sweetness and moderate to full in body.
 “No quality is extreme,” says coffee author Kenneth Davids